 - 1. Appoint a Sustainability Officer to strengthen our due diligence and sustainability processes. - 2.
-Continue the education of our general managers and quality control staff to better equip them to identify labour rights violations and modern slavery risk factors in their routine quality inspections. - 3.
-Increase use of audit reports to ensure we are collaborating directly with our suppliers to improve performance. - 4.
+Continue the education of our general managers and quality control staff to better equip them to identify labour rights violations and modern slavery risk factors in their routine quality inspections.
+Sedex Auditor training will commence in March 2023. - 3.
+Formalise the process for our Quality Control team to report labour right violations and modern slavery risk factors. - 4.
+Ensure all Tier 1 factories have valid SMETA or SA8000 audits. - 5.
+Begin the mapping of Tier 2 suppliers with the aim of commencing to audit these suppliers in 2024. - 6.
+Increase the use of audit reports to ensure we are collaborating directly with our suppliers to improve performance. - 7.
 Include the Sustainability Officer in all reviews of audit reports in suppliers' quarterly performance reviews.